Tzarnal/Open-Book/Open Book/Open Book/wwwroot/blog/MainStory/PreGame001.md

 ---
-title: Welcome to the Open Book blog
+title: Welcome to My Blog
 category: General
 lede: Welcome to My New Blog.
 Where I'll review books, literature and ramble about my life.
 id: MQ0001